gcurtis/commitfmt/README.md

 ### Subject

 * subj-sentence-case - the subject should adhere to sentence casing, i.e., only the first letter of the first word should be capitalized.
-This rule does its best to detect proper capitalization, but might need to be ignored for certain messages (e.g., "Fix SomeFunc in MyClassName" will incorrectly trigger this rule).
+This rule does its best to detect proper capitalization, but it will need to be ignored for pronouns (e.g., "Fix references to Java libraries" will incorrectly trigger this rule).
 * subj-no-period - the subject should not have a period.
 * subj-len - the subject should not exceed 50 characters.
 * subj-one-line - the subject should not span multiple lines.
+Make sure there are two newlines between the subject and body.

 ### Body